Jaddes/ShopDB/README.md

-# 📌 Dokumentacija baze podataka - Prodavnica
+# 📌 Database Documentation - Store

-## 📖 O projektu
+## 📖 About the Project
-Ovaj projekat predstavlja bazu podataka dizajniranu za upravljanje prodavnicom.
-Baza omogućava efikasno upravljanje proizvodima, kupcima, narudžbinama i korisnicima sistema.
-Cilj projekta je da se ova baza podataka kasnije integriše sa aplikacijom kako bi se formirao kompletan prodajni sistem.
+This project represents a database designed for store management.
+The database enables efficient management of products, customers, orders, and system users.
+The goal of the project is to later integrate this database with an application to form a complete sales system.

-## 📂 Struktura baze podataka
+## 📂 Database Structure
-Baza se sastoji iz sledećih glavnih tabela:
+The database consists of the following main tables:

-- **KATEGORIJE** - Kategorije proizvoda.
+- **CATEGORIES** - Product categories.
-- **PODKATEGORIJE** - Podkategorije povezane sa kategorijama.
+- **SUBCATEGORIES** - Subcategories linked to categories.
-- **BOJE** - Dostupne boje proizvoda.
+- **COLORS** - Available product colors.
-- **OZNAKE** - Oznake koje proizvodi mogu imati (npr. premium, ekološki).
+- **TAGS** - Tags that products can have (e.g., premium, eco-friendly).
-- **PROIZVODI** - Glavna tabela sa svim proizvodima, njihovim cenama i količinama.
+- **PRODUCTS** - The main table containing all products, their prices, and quantities.
-- **KORISNICI** - Podaci o korisnicima sistema.
+- **USERS** - System user information.
-- **KUPCI** - Dodatne informacije o kupcima.
+- **CUSTOMERS** - Additional customer information.
-- **GLAVNA_NARUDZBINA** - Beleži podatke o narudžbinama.
+- **MAIN_ORDERS** - Records details about customer orders.
-- **PORUDŽBINE** - Stavke koje čine pojedinačnu narudžbinu.
+- **ORDERS** - Items that make up individual orders.

-## ⚙️ Ključne funkcionalnosti
+## ⚙️ Key Features
-✔ Relaciona baza podataka sa jasno definisanim primarnim i stranim ključevima.
+✔ Relational database with well-defined primary and foreign keys.
-✔ **ON DELETE CASCADE** i **ON DELETE SET NULL** pravila za održavanje integriteta podataka.
+✔ **ON DELETE CASCADE** and **ON DELETE SET NULL** rules for maintaining data integrity.
-✔ Trigeri i sekvence za automatsko generisanje ID vrednosti narudžbina.
+✔ Triggers and sequences for automatic order ID generation.
-✔ Automatsko računanje ukupne cene porudžbina pomoću virtualnih kolona.
+✔ Automatic calculation of total order price using virtual columns.
-✔ CHECK ograničenja za validaciju unetih podataka.
+✔ CHECK constraints for data validation.

-## 📥 Instalacija i korišćenje
+## 📥 Installation and Usage
-1️⃣ **Preuzmite SQL fajl sa šemom baze podataka.**
+1️⃣ **Download the SQL file containing the database schema.**
-2️⃣ **Pokrenite ga u Oracle SQL bazi pomoću SQL Developer-a ili komandne linije.**
+2️⃣ **Run it in an Oracle SQL database using SQL Developer or the command line.**
-3️⃣ **Unesite početne podatke korišćenjem INSERT komandi.**
+3️⃣ **Insert initial data using INSERT commands.**
-4️⃣ **Testirajte upite i relacije pomoću SELECT i JOIN upita.**
+4️⃣ **Test queries and relationships using SELECT and JOIN queries.**

-## 📌 Plan daljeg razvoja
+## 📌 Future Development Plan
-🔹 Integracija baze sa aplikacijom (web ili mobilna verzija).
+🔹 Integration of the database with an application (web or mobile version).
-🔹 Razvoj API servisa za povezivanje baze sa korisničkim interfejsom.
+🔹 Development of an API service to connect the database with the user interface.
-🔹 Dodavanje naprednih funkcionalnosti, kao što su preporučeni proizvodi i analiza kupovine.
+🔹 Adding advanced features such as recommended products and purchase analysis.

-## 📝 Autori
+## 📝 Authors
-📌 **Autor:** Boris Lahoš, Anja Stamenović
+📌 **Author:** Boris Lahoš and Anja Stamenović
-📌 **Kontakt:** borkolahos@gmail, github.com/Jaddes
+📌 **Contact:** borkolahos@gmail.com, github.com/Jaddes

-📌 **Napomena:** Ovaj projekat je otvoren za doprinose i može se dalje unapređivati!
+📌 **Note:** This project is open to contributions and can be further improved!